CodeByGaetan/ChaTopApi/README.md

 # ChaTop Api

 The API of the ChâTop Web App.
-Provide access and operations on the ChâTop applicaiton database.
+Provide access and operations on the ChâTop application database.

 This project uses :
 - [JAVA] version 17